-(1) The sail identification shall be red, in paint or durable material, securely attached.
+The sail identification shall be red, in paint or durable material, securely (1) attached.
 It shall be placed as shown in the Figure "Sail Identification Location", and so that the characters on one side of the sail do not overlap with characters on the other side, leaving at least 60 mm in between.
-These change RRS G.1.2(a) and G.1.3(c).
+These change RRS Appendix G.1.3(c).